thygrrr/HypEcs/README.md

     position.Y -= 9.81f * dt;
 }, chunkSize: 8192, uniform: Time.Delta);
 ```
+Even using the strictest judgments, that's no more than 2 lines of boilerplate!
+Merely instantiating the world and building the query aren't directly part of the actor/gravity feature we just built, and must be seen as "enablers" or "infrastructure".
+The real magic is that none of this brevity compromises on performance.

+In fact, it's quite the opposite. fennECS is designed to be fast and simple.
+Two goals at the same time. 👷<em>"Foxin' A!"</em>

 ## Features: What's in the box?
 **fennECS** is a tiny, tiny ECS with a focus on performance and simplicity.
 And it cares enough to provide a few things you might not expect.
 Our competition sure didn't.